Frank McLean

 Discussion starter topic – open.

-This is a monthly opportunity to connect with others and talk about anything and everything genealogical.
+This is a monthly opportunity to connect with others and talk about anything and everything about genealogy.

 The value of this meeting increases with the participation of each person that attends and contributes to the conversations.
 This is your chance to celebrate the breaking down of a brick wall in your research or ask questions of others that can help you find records or relatives.
 Everyone, members, and guests are welcome and encouraged to attend and participate.